SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 In Swift, there are two kinds of statements: simple statements and control flow statements.
 Simple statements are the most common and consist of either an expression or a declaration.
 Control flow statements are used to control the flow of execution in a program.
-There are three types of control flow statements in Swift: loop statements, branch statements, and control transfer statements.
+There are several types of control flow statements in Swift, including loop statements, branch statements, and control transfer statements.
+In addition, Swift provides a ``do`` statement to introduce scope, and catch and handle errors, and a ``defer`` statement for running clean-up actions just before the current scope exits.

 Loop statements allow a block of code to be executed repeatedly, branch statements allow a certain block of code to be executed